Image source: Shutterstock

 Step 4: Determine priority countries

 There ain’t no such thing as a free lunch (TANSTAAFL).
 If you want to do it right, localization and translation cost money and you can’t translate for 120 countries.
 It’s important to have a conversation with the senior managers of the new international team to determine the key countries to focus on initially.
-In general, the usual suspects of key countries are: Select countries based on the projected sales goals, management direction and on-the-ground support.
+Select countries based on the projected sales goals, management direction and on-the-ground support.

 Step 5: Determine the number of content pieces to translate and localize based on your budget